-My plan for this year's events at LAUPT and Fullerton first meant someone would have to host Lets Talk Trains for me and Elizabeth gladly did that.
+My plan for this year's events at LAUPT and Fullerton first meant someone would have to host Let's Talk Trains for me as I always hosted the first Saturday of the month, and Elizabeth gladly did that.
 With that taken care of I needed a plan.
-Why not take Pacific Surfliner 763 to LAUPT and if we got there on time I would have at least 45 minutes to take my pictures and then take Pacific Surfliner 768 back to Fullerton to cover things there?
-I got my Amtrak tickets in advance then that morning I drove down to the Santa Ana train station and met Robin who watched my bag as I went to get my weekend pass for after Fullerton.
-Robin and I talked until I heard the horn and set up for my first pictures of the day.
+Why not take Pacific Surfliner 763 to LAUPT and if we arrived on time, I would have at least 45 minutes to take my pictures and then take Pacific Surfliner 768 back to Fullerton to cover things there?
+I purchased my Amtrak tickets in advance then that morning drove down to the Santa Ana station and met Robin Bowers who watched my bag as I went to get my weekend pass for after Fullerton.
+We talked until I heard the horn and set up for my first pictures of the day.

-Pacific Surfliner 763 pulled into Santa Ana.
+Pacific Surfliner 763 arrived in Santa Ana.
 Robin and I sat in the cab car with almost all of it roped off for a group.
-The train stopped in Anaheim and Fullerton before it made its final sprint into Los Angeles.
-We detrained at LAUPT and started walking over to the railroad display here.National Train Day 75th Anniversary of LAUPT 5/3/2014
+The train stopped in Anaheim and Fullerton before making made its final sprint into Los Angeles.
+We detrained at LAUPT and started walking over to the railroad displays.National Train Day 75th Anniversary of LAUPT 5/3/2014

-The Southwest Chief train 3 brought Tom Anderson home to LAUPT so he could help with the LA Rail event at the National Train Day 75th Anniversary at LAUPT.
+The Southwest Chief train 3 brought Tom Anderson home to Los Angeles so he could help with the LA Rail booth at this event.

-The Los Angeles Live Steamers had four of their engines at this event at LAUPT.
+The Los Angeles Live Steamers had four of their engines at this event.

 Metrolink had a display train here.